 There is no such thing as having more than enough storage space.
 The more you have it, the easier it is to stay organized.
 When you are buying furniture, one thing that you should look for is whether it has built-in storage so you can organize your small stuff.
 Smart furniture makes your life a lot easier as there is always extra storage space, and that too very accessible.

-Visit a furniture showroom in Hawaii, or wherever you reside, to have an idea of some fabulous furniture pieces with lots of storage.
+Visit a furniture showroom to have an idea of some fabulous furniture pieces with lots of storage.
 A few examples are a media wall with efficient storage, ottomans, and beds with drawers underneath to hide things away from sight.

 5. Bathroom organization